ERepublik: War Module

-To declare war on other countries, the president or congress of the country proposes a Natural enemy law.
+To declare war on other countries, the president or congress of the country proposes a Natural Enemy law.
 If the vote passes, the two countries are at war and each region is attacked either by order of the president or automatically by the game every 24 hours.
 In wars, the citizens of the respective countries fight independently, each one fighting a player of the target country whose health varies, after defeating the opponent influence is gained on, which shows the current percentage of influence the countries at war have over that region.
 Eight to twelve battles, lasting one and a half to two hours long, must be won by either side before the region is declared conquered or secure.
 The battles will continue until one side has won enough points to win the campaign.
 There are two types of battles, ground and air battles.
 Air battles occur every 4th battle.

 Wars are potentially essential to the power of a country in eRepublik because they allow citizens of the countries that are a part of the wars to become stronger and obtain higher military ranks, thus enabling them to do more damage in fights.
 Theoretically a nation that has experienced and battle hardened citizens can become a global power.

 In reality the changes to unlimited gold purchasing means that one older and stronger player can conquer any medium-sized nation by continually fighting (tanking) via using their gold to purchase wellness packs.
 Many of the existing 'empires' of the new world consist of nations that have significant numbers of these types of players.

 News Module

-Any citizen can create a newspaper in which he can publish articles.
-Other citizens of his/her can read these articles, vote on them, comment on them or even subscribe to the newspapers of other citizens.
+Any citizen can create a newspaper in which they can publish articles.
+Other citizens can read these articles, vote on them, comment on them or even subscribe to the newspapers of other citizens.
 Every 1000 subscribers a newspaper gets, the owner receives gold and the "Media Mogul" medal.

 The articles can be formatted using BBCode.
 They can be published in the nation of the citizen and in other nations paying in gold a publishing fee which varies.
 There are 6 categories in which media are divided into.